 Usually in the preceptor/orientee relationship, there isn’t too much personal talk that goes on throughout the day, unless you’ve got a slow day.
 But if you’ve got a month or two with your nurse, you’ll start to pick up on some of their habits that could help clue you to the perfect gift for a preceptor.

 Last year I had a preceptor for a new job that I took, and I didn’t know what thank you gift to get her.
 So I just started observing more intentionally what she liked to chat about, and what activities she enjoyed outside of work.
 My thank you gift at the end of our time together was a bag of gourmet hot cocoa and a big pack of diet coke along with a thank you note.
 She was so touched and to this day still raves about how much she loved that hot chocolate.
+A simple nurse gift basket with some things you know she will use can be the best gift ever.

 Gifts for preceptors do not have to cost a lot of money, it’s the thought behind them that counts.
 And being a good observer (not in the creepy way) will make your gift that much more meaningful.